-Mazatlán is a day’s drive closer to the U.S. border, with a drive time of about 13.5 hours.
-Many seasonal residents from the north drive down in the autumn and drive back in the springtime.
+Mazatlán is a day’s drive closer to the U.S. border, with a drive time about 13.5 hours.
+Many seasonal residents from the north drive down in the autumn, and drive back in the springtime.

-But PV has far better nonstop flight service to both the States and Canada.
+But PV has far better nonstop flight service to both the U.S. and Canada.

-- Puerto Vallarta nonstops: 17 to the United States, 15 to Canada
+Puerto Vallarta nonstops: 17 to United States, 15 to Canada

-- Mazatlán nonstops: 4 to the United States, 5 to Canada
+Mazatlán nonstops: 4 to United States, 5 to Canada

 I give this one to Mazatlán.

 But in the historic center, it was a far different story.
-I found three front-line condos for sale in Puerto Vallarta, ranging in price from US$600k to US$1.3 million.
-The cost per square meter averaged US$3,662.
+We found three front-line condos for sale in Puerto Vallarta, ranging in price from US$600k to 1.3 million dollars.
+The cost per square-meter averaged US$3,662.

 Then I found a brand-new luxury building on the seafront in Mazatlán’s historic center.
-The average price here is under US$370,000, which works out to US$1,623 per square meter.
+The average price here is under US$340,000, which works out to US$1,491 per square meter.